Keyboard shortcuts

 Legacy Setup

-If the above AppImage works for you, then you can disregard everything in this section.
+If the above installation methods work for you, then you can disregard everything in this section.

 If for some reason the above setup does not work for you, then you may need to retrieve and run the SlimeVR components manually.